 LED Condition Status Power On Green Internal power operating normally.
 On Amber Internal power supply has a fault.
 Off Power off.
 Diag (Diagnostic) On Green The system diagnostic test has completed successfully.
 (Diagnostic) Blinking Green The system diagnostic test is in progress.
-On Amber The system diagnostic test has detected a fault.
-Blinking Amber The system has detected that a cooling fan has failed.
+On Amber The system diagnostic test has detected a fault or a system fan has failed.
 RPS (Redundant On Green Redundant power supply is receiving power.
 Power Supply) On Amber Redundant power supply present, but has a fault.
 Off No redundant power supply is present.
 Stack On Green The SFP+ ports are operating in stacking mode.
 Off The SFP+ ports are in uplink mode or there is no link.
 Master On Green The switch is the Master unit in the stack.
 On Amber The switch is operating as a Slave unit in the stack.
 Off The switch is operating in stand-alone mode.